How to Get an ED Prescription Online in Florida (Discreet & Fast)

 This article is for general educational purposes only and is not a diagnosis, treatment plan, or substitute for medical care from a licensed clinician.
 Medication may not be appropriate for every patient.
 A Bidwell Health clinician must review your health history, symptoms, allergies, current medications, and state eligibility before any treatment is prescribed.

-Bidwell Health offers $45 flat-fee asynchronous telehealth to eligible adult patients in 11 states (Arizona, Colorado, Connecticut, Florida, Iowa, Maryland, Montana, New Mexico, Utah, Virginia, Washington).
+Bidwell Health offers cash-pay-fee online telehealth to eligible adult patients in 11 states (Arizona, Colorado, Connecticut, Florida, Iowa, Maryland, Montana, New Mexico, Utah, Virginia, Washington).
 Prices, medication availability, and treatment options may change.
 We do not guarantee that a specific medication will be prescribed, that treatment will work for every person, or that online care is appropriate for every condition.
 Results vary by patient.
-If our provider decides asynchronous treatment is not right for your case, your visit fee is refunded in full.
+If our provider decides online treatment is not right for your case, your visit fee is refunded in full.

 If you are experiencing a medical emergency — including chest pain, difficulty breathing, sudden severe pain, signs of stroke, or thoughts of harming yourself — call 911 or go to your nearest emergency department.
 Online prescription refills do not replace primary care.